-After the completion of this offering, Home Holdings will own approximately million shares, or %, of our outstanding common stock (including outstanding restricted shares).
-Of that amount, Catterton will beneficially own approximately million shares, or %, of our outstanding common stock, and Tower Three beneficially own approximately million shares, or %, of our outstanding common stock.
-Glenhill will beneficially own approximately million shares, or %, of our outstanding common stock.
+After the completion of this offering, Home Holdings will own approximately 19.4 million shares, or 49.8%, of our outstanding common stock (including outstanding unvested shares).
+Of that amount, Catterton will beneficially own approximately 8.8 million shares, or 22.6%, of our outstanding common stock, Tower Three will beneficially own approximately 8.3 million shares, or 21.4%, of our outstanding common stock, and Glenhill will beneficially own approximately 2.3 million shares, or 5.8%, of our outstanding common stock.

 Home Holdings, and through Home Holdings, Catterton, Tower Three and Glenhill, have significant influence over our reporting and corporate management and affairs and are able to control certain matters requiring stockholder approval.
 It is possible that the interests of our Principal Equity Holders may in some circumstances conflict with the interests of our other stockholders, including you.
 We have entered into a stockholders agreement with Home Holdings that provides for certain approval rights for Home Holdings and designation of directors by Home Holdings.
-The stockholders agreement provides that, for so long as Home Holdings and the Principal Equity Holders hold a majority of the voting power of our outstanding common stock, Home Holdings shall have the right to nominate a majority of the members of our board of directors and as long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, Home Holdings and the Principal Equity Holders own a majority of the voting power of our outstanding common stock, no action may be taken or vote approved by our board of directors or any committee thereof (other than the audit committee or any other committee of directors.
-In addition, for so long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, certain actions may no be taken without the approval of Home Holdings.
-The stockholders agreement (and our certificate of incorporation) also provides for a waiver of the corporate opportunity doctrine with respect to Home Holdings and the Principal Equity Holders.
-If Home Holdings or its affiliates, including the Principal Equity Holders, will also be afforded a waiver of the corporate opportunity doctrine in any such corporate opportunity, Thomas Mottola and Barry Sternlicht, two of our directors, will also be afforded a waiver of the corporate opportunity doctrine in with any participation by them in any such corporate opportunity.
+The stockholders agreement provides that, for so long as Home Holdings and the Principal Equity Holders hold a majority of the voting power of our outstanding common stock, Home Holdings shall have the right to nominate a majority of the members of our board of directors and as long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, Home Holdings shall have the right to nominate two members of our board of directors.
+For so long as Home Holdings and the Principal Equity Holders own a majority of the voting power of our outstanding common stock, no action may be taken or vote approved by our board of directors or any committee thereof (other than the audit committee or any other committee of directors that may be created with the approval of Home Holdings as not being subject to this provision) without the affirmative vote of the Catterton and Tower Three designated directors.
+In addition, for so long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, certain actions may not be taken without the approval of Home Holdings.
+Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings will no longer hold a majority of the voting power of our outstanding common stock after the consummation of this offering.
+The stockholders agreement (and our certificate of incorporation) also provides for a waiver of the corporate opportunity doctrine with respect to Home Holdings and its affiliates, including the Principal Equity Holders.
+If Home Holdings or its affiliates, including the Principal Equity Holders, participate in any such corporate opportunity, Thomas Mottola and Barry Sternlicht, two of our directors, will also be afforded a waiver of the corporate opportunity doctrine in connection with any participation by them in any such corporate opportunity.